HelinIot/Error-MySQL-shutdown-unexpectedly/README.md

 improper privileges, a crash, or a shutdown by another method.
 ```

-This error indicates that MySQL was stopped due to issues such as port conflicts, corrupted database files, configuration errors, or improper shutdowns.
+This error indicates that MySQL was stopped due to issues such as corrupted database files, configuration errors, or improper shutdowns.

 ---